Maycet/LibraryInventory/README.md

 6. Run the application by pressing `Ctrl+F5` or selecting `Debug -> Start Without Debugging` in Visual Studio.

 The web application will run on port 5000, and you can access it through your web browser at the following URL: [http://localhost:7051](http://localhost:7051)

+## Pending points to add/improve

+- Communication to the database (CRUDs) through an API.
+- Implementation of unit tests.
+- Implementation of dependency injection.
+- Addition of security through Login.
+- Adjustments in editing records that have one-to-many relationships, marking currently related items.

 ## Contribution